Military history of Africa: Military history of Western Africa

 West Africa has known many ancient empires that flourished in ancient times and were involved in wars of both conquest and defeat.
-The Ghana Empire (750–1036), Songhai Empire (16th century–17th century), Mali Empire (1235–1546), the Bambara Empire (1652–1861), Toucouleur (19th century), Fulani Empire (such as the Fulani War (1804–1810)), Kénédougou Kingdom (c.
+The Ghana Empire (750–1036), Songhai Empire (16th century–17th century), Mali Empire (1235–1546), the Bambara Empire (1652–1861), Toucouleur (19th century), Sokoto Caliphate (such as the Jihad of Usman dan Fodio (1804–1810)), Kénédougou Kingdom (c.
 1650–1898), Massina Empire (19th century) rose and fell as they fought wars and won or were defeated.

 During the colonial era, the powers of Europe sought to carve new colonies for themselves.
 This was made possible geographically because West Africa's coast is on the Atlantic Ocean, making it both open to cultural and trade influences, as well as to conquest by sea.
 West Africa is rich in many precious metals, minerals and products, which invites the interest and competition of outside powers and influences.
 There were some bloody conflicts in the 20th century when some of these nations fought against the colonial powers, such as during the Guinea-Bissau War of Independence (1963–1974).

 During the centuries, several African countries experienced bitter civil wars, the bloodiest of which was the Nigerian Civil War (1967–1970) when Biafra sought to break away from Nigeria.
 Other countries have had either civil wars, internal military strife, and military coup d'états such as the Sierra Leone Civil War (1991–2002), First Liberian Civil War (1989–1996), Guinea-Bissau Civil War (1998–1999).
 Recent wars have been the Civil war in Côte d'Ivoire (2002–2004), and the Casamance Conflict (1990–present).